arickert/thedigradio/_posts/2019-06-29-transcript-our-history-is-the-future-with-nick-estes.md

 [Listen to Episode](https://www.thedigradio.com/podcast/our-history-is-the-future-with-nick-estes/)

-Daniel Denvir:

-Our History is the Future: Standing Rock Versus the Dakota Access Pipelineand the Long Tradition of Indigenous Resistance

 Our History is the Future: Standing Rock Versus the Dakota Access Pipeline, and the Long Tradition of Indigenous Resistance